 Around Lefkada, there are many small islands with green vegetation and nice beaches.
 Meganisi is the most famous, but there are also even smaller islands, like Skorpios, Kastos, and Sparti.
-The coastline of these islands and of Lefkada distinguishes for their coves and secret caves, which are strongly connected to the local history and mythology.
+The coastline of these islands and of Lefkada distinguishes for its coves and secret caves, which are strongly connected to the local history and mythology.

 Discover the Map of Lefkada